Tournament Guide to CSL Fall 2019

 - Each team must belong to an accredited college or university with a physical address (online universities are ineligible).
 The university must offer at least a 2-year degree program

-- If a school or university has a population of less than 5,000, a player may request to join a nearby, affiliated university's team.
+- If a school has a TOTAL population of less than approximately 5,000, a player may request to join a nearby, affiliated university's team, as a combined team.
 All such requests will be evaluated by CSL administrators on a case-by-case basis and any exceptions must be renewed on an annual basis.
+All requests must include evidence of the total student population and a direct affiliation between the two institutions

-- Factors of determination include, but are not limited to: the student's level of skill, the possibility of forming a team at his or her university, the average skill of the neighboring university, and the potential of rule-abuse.
-Please send an email to [email protected] with relevant information when requesting an exception.
+- Other factors of determination include, but are not limited to: the student's level of skill, the possibility of forming a team at his or her university, the average skill of the neighboring university, and the potential of rule-abuse.
+Please send an email to [email protected] with relevant information when requesting an exception

 - Procedural note 2: Having a school-affiliation and a population of less than 5,000 does not mean we will accept your exception request!
 These benchmarks are simply for us to consider the exception.
 Please understand that - everything needs to be approved via email by us first!

-- Each player must be currently enrolled in a university with a valid university email address.
+- Each player must be currently enrolled in their university with a valid university email address, taking full time courses, and in good standing

 - Players cannot be suspended by CSL for previous infractions outside of the CSL.

-- CSL staff may request and check official transcripts of all players any time during the season.
+- CSL staff may request and check transcripts/academic files of all players any time during the season.
 Failure to provide proof of education will result in penalties.
 See section: penalties

 - Schools may have multiple teams registered for the tournaments, but participants may only play for one Hearthstone team for the duration of a tournament